pivotal/docs-tap/learning-center/runtime-environment/workshop-request.md

 If multiple workshop requests, whether for the same workshop environment or different ones, are created in the same namespace, the `name` defined in the `metadata` for the workshop request must be different for each.
 The value of this name is not important and is not used in the naming of workshop instances.
-A user must remember to delete the workshop instance, which is done by deleting the workshop request.
+You must remember to delete the workshop instance, which is done by deleting the workshop request.

 ## <a id="specify-workshop-env"></a> Specifying required access token